sez11a/liferay-docs-commerce/user/articles/100-storefront/00-setting-up-a-storefront-intro.markdown

 The Commerce *Search Results* widget displays a product list resulting from search.
-There are two ways to populate search results with products: by clicking on a link in a *Commerce Category Navigation* widget, or by entering search terms in a *Search Bar* widget.
+There are two ways to populate search results with products: by clicking on a link in a *Commerce Categories Navigation* widget, or by entering search terms in a *Search Bar* widget.

 +$$$